 In fact, DEVELOPED CURRENCIES exhibiting more strength have the US DOLLAR INDEX failing the 91.70 Tolerance of the 92.30-.00 range, and dropping below the 91.00-90.50 congestion.
-Even though it was back up into the low end of it on the previous weakening of the 'risk-on' psychology, it had churned below it again in recent trading with the 89.50-.00 range the next prominent lower support it barely brushed to top of back in late May.
-Yet in the wake of the FOMC move to a seemingly more aggressive tightening, it is back up toward 92.30-.00.
+Even though it failed back up into the low end of it on the previous weakening of the 'risk-on' psychology, it has now pushed back above it to retest that 92.00-.30 area from which it is currently fading once again.

 US DOLLAR INDEX inability to sustain activity back above the low 94.00 area top of the violated historic congestion had seen it drop below 92.50-.24 in late November.
-The more major supports were down in the 91.00-90.50 area tested and held since early December prior to being violated (as evident on the weekly chart from Friday https://bit.ly/3hamGeL.)
+The more major supports were down in the 91.00-90.50 area tested and held since early December prior to being violated (as evident on the weekly chart from Friday https://bit.ly/3hamGel.)